-Engagement with local heritage provides shared experiences and learning, with intergenerational activities connecting generations and strengthening community cohesion.
-We will endeavour to increase engagement with heritage, particularly among children and young people.
-In achieving the aim, we intend to increase all generations' connection with our local heritage.
-We have trialled several new approaches over the course of the Altered Images project, funded by The National Lottery Heritage.
+Engagement with local heritage, including the Welsh language, provides shared experiences and learning, with intergenerational activities connecting generations and strengthening community cohesion.
+We will endeavour to increase engagement with heritage, particularly among children and young people, and other groups in our communities that experience barriers to participation.
+In achieving the aim, we intend to increase how all parts of our communities connect with our local heritage.

+We have trialled several new approaches over the course of the Altered Images project, funded by The National Lottery Heritage Fund.
 The project officer created a series of creative, innovative and educational activities that engaged with all ages and abilities, this included workshops, training sessions, and performance/interpretation opportunities.
-We will continue to build on the work of the project officer and will also seek to increase both outreach sessions with object handling sessions and explore the use of innovative and creative digital content.
+We will continue to build on the work of the project and will also seek to increase both outreach sessions with object handling sessions and explore the use of innovative and creative digital content.

-Events Team
+Events

-The Council holds a series of key events each year across our town centres and parks, with the largest and oldest touring festival in the UK, Wales' Eisteddfod Genedlaethol, a prestigious event being hosted at Ynysangharad War Memorial Park in 2024.
+The Council holds a series of key events each year across our town centres and parks, with the largest and oldest touring festival in the UK, Wales' Eisteddfod Genedlaethol, a prestigious event hosted at Ynysangharad War Memorial Park in 2024.

 The Authority's Events Team, in collaboration with our Heritage Service, provide several opportunities for our residents and visitors to celebrate and showcase our rich local heritage.
-In addition to the Eisteddfod Genedlaethol, 2024 has seen a series of events with a heritage aspect provided.
-These have included an 'Easter Egg-stravaganza' held at RHPM with 2,400 in attendance over two days and Whitsun half term heritage events at RHPM with almost 400 attendees.
-That said there is significant potential within the events annual calendar to further strengthen the links with heritage in other events ongoing across the Authority.
-This would include for example, the Aberdare Festival, the festival had a footfall year of 10,000 in 2024, which represented a substantial missed opportunity for heritage engagement.
+In addition to the Eisteddfod Genedlaethol, 2024 saw a series of events with a heritage aspect provided.
+These included an 'Easter Egg-stravaganza' held at RHPM with 2,400 in attendance over two days, and Whitsun half term heritage events at RHPM with almost 400 attendees.
+That said, there is significant potential within the events annual calendar to further strengthen the links with heritage in other events ongoing across the Authority.
+This would include for example, the Aberdare Festival, which had a footfall of 10,000 in 2024.